-We are strong believers in the transformative power of cloud/SAAS based delivery models where focus is on delivering high quality User Experience as well as rapid feature evolution and delivery.
+We are strong believers in the transformative power of cloud/SAAS based delivery models where the focus is on delivering high quality user experience as well as rapid feature evolution and delivery.
 From the corporate banking perspective, we believe that a lot of value can be added by simplifying and speeding up the process of finding counter parties, price discovery, and transaction completion.
-Furthermore, we feel there is a big opportunity to increase transparency in the market, to the benefit of all parties, by providing all actors with structured, real-time market data, which today is not available, due to the fact that transaction level data is currently isolated and mostly locally kept in an unstructured manner in emails or excel sheets, making it impossible to aggregate any market-level data.
+Furthermore, we feel there is a big opportunity to increase transparency in the market, to the benefit of all parties, by providing all actors with structured, real-time market data.
+Today this is not available, due to the fact that transaction level data is currently isolated and stored locally in an unstructured manner in emails or excel sheets, making it impossible to aggregate market-level data.

 Why do you believe in Mitigram?

 As committed, early stage investors, we have a strong focus on the team quality.
 We are convinced about the Mitigram team’s ability to execute on their mission to build a company that adds digital value to existing corporate banking flows, such as in trade finance.
 An important team factor here is the ability to navigate and adapt to the needs of the market, as well as innovating and creating features that lead the market forward.
 At MOOR, we like teams focused on solving the needs of deep, global markets in specialised spaces, where there is an opportunity to build long term success stories.

 If you had one piece of advice to give Mitigram, which one would it be?

 Always to keep the spirit of thought leadership, and the vision that originally inspired the founders to embark on their journey to build the Mitigram offering.